kiptalam1/Web-scraping/README.md

 # Web-scraping
-Python scripts for the projects that required Web scrapping.
+Python scripts for the projects extracted from websites.